hmanprod/lemlabs-common/README.md

-# lemlabs-common
+# lemlabs-common / coco
 Use an abstract class to setup CRUD Controller on SF2

 ** TODO **
-- Add Setting Entity for administration utility
+- Add "Setting" Entity for administration utility
-- Fix unit (twig extension) method to handle string too
+- Add coco template as a new layout